AndrewTweddle/CodingExercises/readme.md

 ### Use a notebook to write all code on paper first

 * Ideally I wanted to use my whiteboard for all steps in this mini SDLC, but it was already in use
-* Instead I used a notebook to do analysis, design, coding and unit testing
+* Instead, I used a notebook to do analysis, design, coding and unit testing
 * Once done I would capture and compile the code and unit tests electronically
   * An exception was exercise 4.1, which I coded directly.
   * The quality of the code in this exercise is noticeably worse, so pre-planning on paper is clearly worthwhile
   * I was initially skeptical of doing whiteboard coding in interviews, as this is not common practice in South Africa
-  * However I am already seeing benefits from doing this:
+  * However, I am already seeing benefits from doing this:
     * Improved designs through adding greater structure and focus to the creative process
     * An improved ability to "play out" detailed coding scenarios in my head
 * I then fixed coding errors or refactored the code and made notes on these errors and refactorings